-- "Specify string, numeric, and boolean values" below - "Specify a table value" on next page - "Specify a dynamic date value" on next page - "Encrypt the value" on next page
+- "Specify string, numeric, and boolean values" below - "How to Set Parameter Values" above - "Specify a dynamic date value" on next page - "Encrypt the value" on next page

 Specify string, numeric, and boolean values

 In any tab, dialog box, or grid, where you have the option of entering free text, you can enter string, numeric and boolean values.
 In a grid, you also have the option of clicking the down arrow to open the Set Values page, where you can enter your string.